timboudreau/scamper-chat/README.md

 if you  (sorry!) want to use password-protected rooms
  * *Linux Users* need [lksctp-tools](http://lksctp.sourceforge.net/) - if you see an error about loading native libraries, you don't have it

+If either of the latter are missing, the client will let you know.

 Configuration
 -------------